psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 Index Management and select logstash and then press Manage index > Retry Lifecycle cycle.

 ## Logstash with just Netflow
-If you are not using syslogs, doing the grok patterns and everything above, do this to quick and dirty populate netflow in your Kibana.
+If you are not using syslogs, doing the grok patterns and everything above, do this to quick and dirty populate netflow in your Kibana:

 Stop logstash.
-Start with `--modules netflow --setup`` Stop logstash.
+Start with `--modules netflow --setup`.
+Wait a minute.
+Or two.
+Grab a cup of coffee.
+Stop logstash.

 Edit `logstash.yml`: